Field: Africa; Advisor: Mann; Year: 2016

 B.A.
 History, New York University (2011)

-Thomas has served as a Teaching Fellow in the Columbia University History Department and the Barnard College History Department, for courses on Modern African History, West African History, East African History and Ancient Egypt.
+Thomas has taught a range of courses in historical methods and African History.
+He served as a Teaching Fellow in the Columbia University History Department and the Barnard College History Department, for courses on Modern African History, West African History, East African History and Ancient Egypt.